Bryan Peterson

 Professional Interests: Woody plant propagation, nursery production, evaluation of native taxa, invasive plants and their impacts, population genetics, phylogeography, systematics.

-Research: The overall objectives of my research are to identify, evaluate, and develop promising ornamental plants for New England landscapes, with a focus on the protection and responsible use of indigenous flora.
-I seek to characterize genetic diversity within high-priority taxa; to evaluate ecological and genetic security of natural genetic resources in relation to challenges like biological invasions; and to work toward the responsible selection, development, and release of new ornamental horticulture crops for New England’s nursery and landscape industry.
+Research: The broad objectives of my research are to identify, evaluate, and develop promising ornamental plants for New England landscapes, with a focus on the protection and responsible use of indigenous flora.
+I seek to characterize genetic diversity within high-priority taxa, to evaluate

 Recent Publications:

 Hayes, D.J. and B.J.
 Peterson.
+2019.
 Vegetative propagation of mountain fly honeysuckle (Lonicera villosa) by overhead mist and subirrigation.
-HortScience (In press).
+HortScience 54:916-919.

 Moran, R.E., B.J.
 Peterson, G. Fazio, and J. Cline.
 2018.
 Genotypic variation in apple rootstock low temperature tolerance during spring and fall.
-J. Amer.
-Soc.
-Hort.
-Sci.
-143:319-332.
+Journal of the American Society for Horticultural Science 143:319-332.

 Peterson, B.J., S.E.
 Burnett, and O. Sanchez.
 2018.
-Submist is effective for propagation of Korean lilac and inkberry by stem cuttings.
-HortTechnology 28:378-381.
+Sub-mist is effective for propagation of Korean lilac and inkberry by stem cuttings.
+HortTechnology, 28:378-381.

 Peterson, B.J., L. Stack, and D.J.
 Hayes.
 2018.
 What do we know about the invasive potential of Lonicera caerulea cultivars in North America?
-Acta Hortic.
-1191:129-137.
+Acta Horticulturae 1191:129-137.

 Peterson, B.J., S.E.
 Burnett, O. Sanchez, and D.J.
 Hayes.
 2018.
 Comparison of four systems for propagation of coleus by stem cuttings.
 HortTechnology 28:143-148.